 Ongava Lodge: Our full report

-Bird-watching in this reserve can also be very good, with 10 out of Namibia's 14 endemic (or almost endemic) species to be found locally, including the bare-cheeked babbler, violet wood-hoopoe, carp's tit and red-necked falcon.
+Birdwatching on the Ongava Reserve can also be very good, with a number of endemic (or near endemic) species found here, including the bare-cheeked babbler, violet wood-hoopoe, Carp's tit and Monteiro’s hornbill.

 Food & drink